antoineBonninProjects/sentinel3-sral-demo/README.md

 **Note**: In its current state, this project is far from production-ready:

 - Not packaged or Dockerized
-- Script is not structured as a job: no checkpointing
+- Script is not structured as a job: no checkpointing to download only new files
 - No CI/CD
 - No monitoring
 - No clustering or distributed storage
 - No regression tests
 - pytests are a bit limitted:
    - lack of edge case testing
    - lack of call parameters tests on methods and functions
    - but 100% code covering

 ## License